Robelmuluwork/Steghub-devops-cloud-/LAMP STACK/README.md

 `rm index.php`

-CONGRATULATIONS, you just finished your first REAL LIFE PROJECT by deploying a LAMP stack in the cloud.
+🎉🎉CONGRATULATIONS🎉✨🎉✨, you just finished your first REAL LIFE PROJECT by deploying a LAMP stack in the cloud.